inariksit/inariksit.github.io/_posts/2021-02-15-rgl-api-core-extensions.markdown

  a = ResEng.AgP3Pl ResEng.Neutr; lock_NP = <>}
 ```

 And naturally, I can use this `FullAPIEng` resource module in any application grammar if I wanted to.
-For actual grammars, better stick to `SyntaxEng` though---it has many more overloaded instances of `mkNP`.
+For actual grammars, better stick to `SyntaxEng` though---it has many more overloaded instances[^2] of `mkNP`.

 <a href="http://www.grammaticalframework.org/lib/doc/synopsis/index.html#NP"><img src="/images/mkNP-api-fragment.png" alt="Screenshot of RGL API, with many overloaded instances of mkNP" /></a>